Immunizations are required

 Alaska regulations require that all students be immunized (4 AAC 06.055).
 See the State of Alaska Requirements Packet for more information.

-Before admission to an Alaskan public school, the parent must:
+Before admission to school, the parent must:

 - Provide an immunization record from a physician, health department, or other health care provider showing dates (month, day, year) of required immunizations